 - 1 teaspoon vanilla extract

-- 1/2 teaspoon sea salt
+- ½ teaspoon sea salt

-- 2 cups fresh blueberries
+- 2 cups blueberries - do not substitute frozen blueberries

-- 1/2 teaspoon powdered sugar (for dusting)
+- ½ teaspoon powdered sugar - optional: for dusting

-- Preheat oven to 400 degrees Fahrenheit.
+- Preheat oven to 325 degrees Fahrenheit.

 - Soak your medjool dates in boiling water for 5 minutes or until soft.